ChristianCorby/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+a token is used to track your session, to make sure you're authorized.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Implement a login so that only authorized users can view your data.

 - [ ] Describe how web servers work.

+They store the information and then return it based on the request of the client

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CREATE READ UPDATE DELETE
+PUT    GET  PUT    DELETE

 ## Project Set Up